elogvse.org

 Policymakers

-Relevant for those interested in institutional design, reform debates, and the governance implications of electoral choices.
+Relevant for those interested in institutional design, reform debates and the governance implications of electoral choices.

 Researchers and analysts